Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 ### Hangman Stage 9/Lose

 ![Hangman Stage 9 - Lose](./assets/images/features/hm-end-game-lose.png)
-* When the player guesses a eigth letter or word which is not in the word, the hamgman design is fully complete and The display colour stays red.
+* When the player guesses a eigth letter or word which is not in the word, the hamgman design is fully complete, the display colour stays red and a lose notifation appears.

 ### Hangman Stage 9/Win

 ![Hangman Stage 9 - Win](./assets/images/features/hm-end-game-win.png)
 * If the player guessed the full word, they have won the game.
-When this happens, a prompt that the user has won along with the total points for the game.
+When this happens, a prompt that the user has won appearing in green along with the total points for the game.

 ### Menu Options